Extra pay run at year end (Week 53)

 Resolution

-NOTE: Week 53 is based on your payroll processing date.
+Week 53 is based on your payroll pay date.
 It doesn't matter if you pay in arrears.
-HMRC is only concerned about the period the employees receive their money.
-They are not concerned about when the work was carried out.
+HMRC only considers the period when employees receive their money, not when the work was done.

-CAUTION: Under no circumstances change your process date to get an extra pay period, or to avoid one.
+Never change your pay date to get an extra pay period, or to avoid one.
 This goes against HMRC legislation and will have consequences.

 Process your extra pay run